sithmel/diogenes/README.md

 Calling a service
 -----------------
 You can call a service using the method "run" on a registry instance.
-The instance "method" returns a registry instance using a specific configuration.
+The "instance" method returns a registry instance using a specific configuration.
 ```js
 var registryInstance = registry.instance({abstractLen: 5, abstractEllipsis: "..."});